SABBAHS/beautiful-interiors/README.md

 # Credits

 - As simple as the burger toggle appears, I had followed two different tutorials that included javscript, however my tutor was able to assist in helping me find a tutorial that was simpler to implement which was this one: https://dev.to/ljcdev/hamburger-css-no-js-2dfa.
 I had to change the code to have it validated.
 Thank you to Jason at CodeIntitute for helping me with this.
+Code reference added in CSS.
 - I had attempted these two before that: https://www.youtube.com/watch?v=At4B7A4GOPg and https://codepen.io/gjsayers/pen/ExEwGWw.
 - Thanks to my mentor for sending me this game: https://flexboxfroggy.com/, it helped me to understand and apply flexbox into my project.
 - On the projects page, I wanted a feature that pops up text as you hover over the image.
-The code that I applied here was inspired by this website: https://www.w3schools.com/howto/howto_css_image_overlay.asp.
+The code that I applied here was inspired by this website: https://www.w3schools.com/howto/howto_css_image_overlay.asp.Code reference added in CSS.
 - Although this was taught on the course, I could not get the favicon to work, so I got it work through following this tutorial: https://www.youtube.com/watch?v=kEf1xSwX5D8.
+Code reference added in HTML.

 # Deployment
 To deploy my webpage, I took the following steps: